sandboxie-plus/sandboxie-docs/Content/OpenCredentials.md

 # Open Credentials

 _OpenCredentials_ is a sandbox setting in [Sandboxie Ini](SandboxieIni.md).
-It is typically specified as _OpenCredentials=yes_ (see [Yes Or No Settings](YesOrNoSettings.md)), and indicates that Sandboxie should not isolate Windows credentials in the sandbox.
+It is typically specified as _OpenCredentials=y_ (see [Yes Or No Settings](YesOrNoSettings.md)), and indicates that Sandboxie should not isolate Windows credentials in the sandbox.
 For example:
 ```
    .
    .
    .
    [DefaultBox]
-   OpenCredentials=yes
+   OpenCredentials=y
 ```

 Indicates that programs running in the DefaultBox sandbox will update the real credential store, rather than a sandboxed instance of it.